tadasmajeris/CV/README.md

 - Learned Sinatra, Ruby Gems
 - Built a Twitter clone, AirBNB website, and lots of other cool stuff

-#### Javascript/jQuery
+#### JavaScript/jQuery

 Love jQuery!
 Probably my biggest passion.
-Would love to learn more about animations, as it brings me memories of Flash Actionscript
+Would love to learn more about animations, as it brings me memories of Flash Actionscript.
 Only had a couple weeks of training in JavaScript, but couple weeks at Makers is like a 3 months at UNI!
 I feel content.

 - Learned basics of jQuery and JS
+- Understood prototypal and functional principles
 - Built a Bowling score counter, Notes app, News app (using Guardian API)

 #### HTML/CSS